Goodbye (Shila Amzah song): Official music video

-The sneak peeked of the MV for "Goodbye" was released on Shila Amzah's official Instagram account before releasing it on YouTube officially.
-The MV was eventually released on 4 December 2015.
-This MV was personally directed and produced by Shila herself.
-She said "I actually purposely did the MV by my own because when I went through my down times, my best friends were there for me all the time and this video shows how I am relieved that I am finally free and happy and I am grateful that I have my friends and family throughout everything and I finally found myself back and the better me".
-The MV was recorded at Singapore after the 2015 Global Chinese Music Awards.
+A sneak peek of the music video for "Goodbye" was released on Shila Amzah's official Instagram account before releasing it on YouTube officially.
+The music video was eventually released on 4 December 2015 and was directed and produced by Shila herself.
+She said, "I actually purposely did the music video by my own because when I went through my down times, my best friends were there for me all the time and this video shows how I am relieved that I am finally free and happy and I am grateful that I had my friends and family throughout everything.
+I finally found myself back and the better version of me".
+The music video was recorded in Singapore after the 2015 Global Chinese Music Awards.